 Access: Since data is stored in operational silos of the Enterprise.
 It becomes tough to access and use it for decision-making purposes.

-By compiling, standardizing and loading the data, Data Warehouse is able to solve the problem by ensuring access and providing a single version of the truth.
+By compiling, standardizing and loading the data, Data Warehouse is able to solve the problem for Business Intelligence tools by ensuring access and providing a single version of the truth.

 The implementation partner, in association with the IT team, develops the required software and protocols.
 These software and protocols transform the data to bring them into a common format.
 This removes systemic errors and logically relates the information collected from other sources.

-This data when finally stored can be used by Business Intelligence systems for analysis and reporting purposes.
+This data when finally stored by Data Warehouse can be used by Business Intelligence systems for analysis and reporting purposes.

 To survive in the customer-driven age of enterprise, BI is continuously evolving.
 The technology is adapting to keep up with the data trends.
 But somehow it has been observed that data warehousing outmoded the maturity of the technology.
 This has necessitated deriving a Date Warehousing model with certain features: